Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 - 3/4 cup cane sugar

-- 2 eggs room temperature
+- 2 eggs

 - 1 tsp pure vanilla extract

-- 1/2 cup sourdough starter fed or discard (room temperature)
+- 1/2 cup sourdough discard

-- 3/4 cup milk
+- 3/4 cup milk (I use whole milk but any works)

-- 1/4 cup sour cream
+- 1/4 cup sour cream (or plain, unsweetened yogurt)

-- 1/4 tsp salt
+- 1/4 tsp sea salt

 - 2 tsp baking powder

-- 1 1/2 cup all-purpose flour
+- 1 1/2 cup all-purpose flour (I use unbleached organic but you can use any)

 - 1/2 tsp pure vanilla extract

-- 2 oz plain cream cheese softened, room temperature
+- 2 oz plain cream cheese, softened

-- Naturally colored decorating sugar
+- Naturally colored decorating sugar (no artificial food dyes)

 Instructions